marmelab/react-admin/doc/4.0/Resource.md

 # The `<Resource>` component

-`<Resource>` components are fundamental building blocks in react-admin apps.
-They form the skeleton of the application, and of its internal data store.
+`<Resource>` components define the CRUD routes of a react-admin application.

 In react-admin terms, a *resource* is a string that refers to an entity type (like 'products', 'subscribers', or 'tags'). *Records* are objects with an `id` field, and two records of the same *resource* have the same field structure (e.g. all posts records have a title, a publication date, etc.).